ECMWFCode4Earth/ml_drought/README.md

 ## ESoWC 2019 - Machine learning to better predict and understand drought.

 Using [ECMWF/Copernicus open datasets](https://cds.climate.copernicus.eu/#!/home) to evaluate machine learning techniques for the **prediction of droughts**.
+This was a project proposal submitted to the ECMWF Summer of Weather Code [Challenge #12](https://github.com/esowc/challenges_2019/issues/14).

 <!-- PROJECT SHIELDS -->